-Kilifi County has as the only County at the Coast not undertaken any local efforts in prevention and inpatient or outpatient treatment and rehabilitation.
+Kilifi County has, as the only County at the Coast, not undertaken yet any local efforts in prevention and inpatient or outpatient treatment and rehabilitation.
 Therefor, surpassing the main treatment and rehabilitation work and to break new ground, the engagement of amescosa - road to recovery shall favor the formation of a functional lobby for dependence work as a carrier for consistent, effective and sustained interventions and measures to eradicate alcohol and drug dependence and abuse within Kilifi County in shared responsibility.
 Along these lines we set the pillar for a new movement in conducting the first Forum about "Alternative holistic approach for a successful and sustained recovery from alcohol and drug dependence" on 11th of May 2018 to reunite government, national and international organizations, institutions and civil society to lay important tracks for the future.

-Apart from individual reasons which drive young women into substance dependence, there are a rage of aspects in common why they develop substance dependence already as adolescents or even children: abuse, rape, early pregnancy, early forced marriage with a much older man, gender based violence and discrimination, family history of substance dependence, rigid cultural aspects, poverty and childhood trauma.
+Apart from individual reasons which drive young women into substance dependence, there are a range of aspects in common why they develop substance dependence already as adolescents or even children: abuse, rape, early pregnancy, early forced marriage with a much older man, gender based violence and discrimination, family history of substance dependence, rigid cultural aspects, gender inequality, poverty and childhood trauma.